xgouchet/Talks/README.md

 ## Licence

-Talks by [Xavier F. GOUCHET](https://github.com/xgouchet) is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
+Talks by [Xavier F. GOUCHET](https://github.com/xgouchet) is licensed under a [Creative Commons Attribution-NonCommercial 4.0](https://creativecommons.org/licenses/by-nc/4.0/) International License.

 ## Credits

 All quotes are credited to their respective authors, when known.
-If a quote is uncredited, please le
+If a quote is uncredited, please let me know so that I can improve my slides.